Here’s a delicious way to use some of that extra sourdough starter you may have from maintaining your culture (sometimes called discard).

 - Bake 40-45 minutes, until crust is golden brown and filling is bubbling.

-- Let cool, and serve warm.
+- Let cool initially, but serve warm.
 Keeps in refrigerator 3 days or in freezer up to a month.